24th Meeting on Signal Transduction

 |Sponsor (addtl.
 Participant)||EUR 200|

 Important Note: A cancellation of a meeting registration is possible until four weeks prior to the Meeting.
-In that case only a processing fee of EUR 50 will be charged to cover the costs for administration, program organization etc. The remainder of the registration fee will be refunded.
-After that date, a refund will not be possible.
+The registration fee will be refunded.
+After that date, a refund will only be possible in case of cancellation of the meeting by the authorities.

 After your registration for the meeting is completed, you are eligible to submit your contribution(s) via our online abstract submission platform.
 Please follow the guidelines shown in the submission form as closely as possible.